OCA/stock-logistics-warehouse/procurement_auto_create_group/README.rst

 Usage
 =====

 #.
-Create a new procurement and make sure that it determines a pull rule
+Run a new procurement and make sure that it determines a pull rule
    with the option 'Auto-create Procurement Group' set.
 #.
 When the procurement rule is executed, a procurement group with
    format 'PG/000001' will be created.